9:00 AM

 Speaker(s):

-Frank Cervone, Program Coordinator, Information Science and Data Analytics,San Jose State University Brian Pichman, Director of Strategic Innovation,Evolve Project Gary Price, Co-Founder,infoDOCKET & FullTextReports
+Frank Cervone, Program Coordinator, Information Science and Data Analytics,San Jose State University Brian Pichman, Director of Strategic Innovation,Evolve Project Gary Price, Co-Founder & Editor,infoDOCKET & FullTextReports

 Description: Protecting privacy and security while leveraging technology to accomplish positive change is becoming a serious challenge for individuals, communities, and businesses.
 This workshop, led by expert leaders and practitioners, covers personal and organizational privacy as well as top security issues for libraries and their communities.
 If you don’t have a security plan in place, are unsure of where to even start with making sure your library is secure, or have an existing plan in place but want to cross your T’s and dot your I’s, come to this interactive workshop.